MileHacker Logo

 • Fingerprinting and digital photographs.

-• Questions regarding visit purpose.
+• Questions regarding objective of the visit.

 • Questions regarding visit duration.

-• Be ready for standard immigration protocols.
+• Be prepared for standard immigration protocols.

 General Advice